exilonblack/L-CS/README.md

 **Do you have a plan to learn Computer Science?**

-  Yes.
-I plan to start from the very beginning, from relatively easy to increasingly difficult path.
-I think I'll add a 'Programming rank' for this.
-You'll see the whole plan in the plan section.
-(Specifically PLAN2014.md for the beginning)
+  Nope.
+I just read ebooks, post my reflections, notes, and programs and my exercise solutions.
+At a later time, I'll make a user site for all of this soon...

 **Do you got some sort of design/template for the contents?**
-  (5/9/14) Not yet...
+  Not yet...
 But I'll make some as time progresses.
+(5/9/14)

+**Do you have any assumptions the readers *might* know?**
+  A knowledge of what they're going to read since the contents are my reflections, notes, programs, and exercise solutions.

+  Powershell is recommended since you'll see prompts, commands, and file locations but it's not necessary, you may ignore it since it's just for show.

 **Folders and files**

   README.md => This file

-  PLAN2014.md => My plans in 2014.

-**Repository Status:** On-going

-**Programming Rank:** N00b
+  TCPL => The C Programming Language (On-going 5/19/14 - PRESENT)